8bitflynn/VDRIVE/README.md

 ## 🧠 VDRIVE
 <img src="https://8bitflynn.io/Resources/Images/VDRIVE.png" alt="VDRIVE Logo" width="120" align="right"/>

-**Wirelessly SEARCH for images and LOAD/SAVE data to/from your Commodore 64!**
+**Wirelessly SEARCH/MOUNT disk images and LOAD/SAVE data to/from your Commodore 64!**

 - VDRIVE is a free, open-source tool built for those who want modern flexibility in retro workflows.
 It reflects months of design, testing, and iteration — not a plug-and-play gimmick.
 If you prefer original hardware, that’s valid.
 If you want remote disk access, mount/unmount control, and HTTP support, VDRIVE is here for you.